What it is

 - 31 aircraft currently on display, including “Lady Ace”, the helicopter that evacuated the U.S. ambassador from the rooftop of the embassy in Saigon on April 30, 1975

-- 8 galleries of artifacts from World War I to present day including Marines in Space and Women Marines
+- 8 galleries of artifacts from World War I to present day including exhibits on Marines in Space, Medal of Honor Recipients, Navajo Code Talkers and Military Working Dogs.

 - One of the world’s finest collections of Marine Aviation patches